 Engage in Exercise

 Exercise can provide a physical and mental distraction from worries, negative thoughts, or stressors.
-The physical demands of movement can take up cognitive space, reducing the amount of time available for rumination and worry.
+The physical demands of movement can take up cognitive space, reducing the time for rumination and worry.

 Exercise also releases endorphins, natural painkillers, and mood enhancers, helping to reduce anxiety and create a sense of overall well-being.
 Exercise can also improve sleep quality, which is vital for reducing stress and anxiety levels.